piotrsoczewka/Essential_Genes/README.md

 As predicted in data exploration part, my regression model predicting gene length is useless.
 Standard deviations for each metrics are rather low, which shows that model performs comparably in various tests sets.
 In each split in outer loop the most optimal degree for model functioning is 3.

 The model evaluation is not encouraging, but it is still interesting that the R2 score, despite being very low, is above 0.
 One would expect that gene length, chromosome localization and bases contents are independent features, but here I show that there is a weak relationship between them.
-Another interesting finding is that median absolute error is much lover than root mean square error.
+Another interesting finding is that median absolute error is much lower than root mean square error.
 This means that for some genes model performs much better, having a mistake below 568 bases for 50% of the genes, while for the whole dataset the average error is 1070 bases.

 The GridSearchCV() function, in each cross_validate() split, always selected 3 as the optimal degree.
 I still want to see how model performs for other degrees.
 I create a loop in which a desired number of degrees will be tested and evaluation metrics (R2 score, root mean square error, median absolute error)  will be shown for each degree.
 A single cross-validation will be performed since we want metrics for each degree.
-Because data sets are splited the same way during each round of cross-validation, degrees will be tested on the same datasets.
+Because data sets are split the same way during each round of cross-validation, degrees will be tested on the same datasets.
 Below I present results of evaluations of model with various polynomial degrees.

 <img src="images/regression_evaluation.png" width="400" height="800">